Cleg83/sew_crafty_project/README.md

 ## Summary

-This e-commerce platform is designed to support a small business selling handcrafted yarn-based products.
+This e-commerce platform is designed to support a small business selling beautiful, handcrafted products.
 By combining a custom online store with an event promotion feature, the website enhances both digital and in-person sales.
 With scalability in mind, the project provides a solid foundation for future growth, ensuring the business can continue to expand its reach and customer base.

 # User Stories